dot-agent/nextpy/README.md

 For months, we resisted the urge to reinvent the wheel and tried to assemble different tools to bring our vision to life.
 Instead of creating a framework from scratch, we aimed to create an opinionated app starter kit by selectively incorporating the best features from top frameworks.
 Although we still view this project as a **full stack app starter kit** rather than a framework, the distinction is becoming somewhat blurred as we have developed several custom modules and made specific design decisions.

-This novel framework merges the simplicity of Streamlit with the speed and adaptability of Next.js.
-For the backend, we opted for FastAPI for its simplicity, coupled with Pydantic for robust type-checking.
-Our frontend was crafted using a tailored version of the Reflex library, incorporating new components.
-Currently, we are in the process of overhauling the core Python-to-JavaScript compiler to optimize speed.
-Additionally, we embraced SQLModel & SQLAlchemy for database connectivity.
-Furthermore, we have developed selected features specifically for generative AI.
-We have created a JSON-based database that uses JSON as the data storage medium, while also providing SQL-like capabilities.
+This framework combines Streamlit's simplicity with Next.js's speed and flexibility.
+For the backend, FastAPI's ease of use is enhanced by Pydantic's strong type-checking.
+The frontend utilizes Reflex, Reacton, and Solara libraries, enabling not just web app support but also GUI integration within Jupyter, adding new components seamlessly.
+We're currently refining our Python-to-JavaScript compiler for improved speed.
+SQLModel and SQLAlchemy have been integrated for database management.
+Additionally, we've tailored features for generative AI and introduced a JSON-based database, offering SQL-like functionalities with JSON as the storage format.

-**Our mission?** Make Next.py the most efficient app framework, for humans and AI alike!
+**Our mission?** Make Next.py the most efficient app framework, for building self writing applications!

 Want to know more?
 Check out our manifesto! https://nextpy.org/manifesto/